Studio Acoustics: Treat Recording and Live Rooms

 On the other hand, I get a lot of calls from prospective customers who simply say, “I want a studio, how much?”
 Well that’s going too far in the opposite direction.
 It’s like saying, “I want a house, how much?”
 It could be 5 thousand, it could be 5 million.
 What all is the house going to have?

-This is the room that has all the sound happening in it, from acoustical instruments, to vocalists, to whatever.
-Ideally you want to have this room as isolated from outside sound intrusions as possible.
-That, in itself, warrants an entire article which I typed up previously, see here: How to Soundproof (Sound Blocking).
+This is the room that has all the sound happening in it, from acoustical instruments to vocalists, to whatever.
+Ideally, you want to have this room as isolated from outside sound intrusions as possible.
+That, in itself, warrants an entire article that I typed up previously, see here: How to Soundproof (Sound Blocking).
 Treating the acoustics within the room primarily rests on the shape of the room itself.
 If you are building this from scratch, a great thing to do is to make sure none of the walls are offset 90 degrees from each other.
-Don’t tell this to a builder… things must be plumb!
+Don’t tell this to a builder…things must be plumb!
 Not in this case.
 We want to minimize the ability for sound to bounce back and forth between opposing surfaces giving a flutter echo.

 These stop a warbling sound in your bass tracks which come from large sound waves being reflected at each other at 90-degree angles where walls meet other walls and ceilings.
 Just off the bat, get some bass traps for each of the tri-corners.
 These are the spots where two walls meet up at the ceiling.
 If you need more bass traps coming down the walls, then you can get those later.